 Best reusable straws: StrawExpert Set of 16 Reusable Stainless Steel Straws

 From restaurant booths to drive-through coffee shops, single-use plastic straws are a ubiquitous part of daily life for many Americans—with an approximated 500 million straws used in the United States each year.
 And with a lifetime of 200 years, this relatively small piece of our daily waste adds up.
 While straws account for less than one percent of the plastic waste in our oceans, taking small measures to reduce your impact can add up.
 Though compostable straws are a step in the right direction, reusable straws are the best way to cut down on production and landfill waste.
 They are a staple in most sustainable gift guides.

 This set of stainless steel straws from StrawExpert can last a lifetime—with enough sizes and shapes to suit any kind of tumbler or cup.
-The 10.5 inch straight and bent straws fit up to 34 ounce tumblers, while the regular 8.5 inch straws are great for 16 to 20 ounce water bottles or mugs.
+The 10.5-inch straight and bent straws fit up to 34-ounce tumblers, while the regular 8.5-inch straws are great for 16- to 20-ounce water bottles or mugs.
 And if you hate the feeling of metal on your teeth, these straws also come with a small silicone mouthpiece for added comfort.